isc-projects/kea/doc/sphinx/arm/install.rst

    found, Kea searches for OpenSSL.
 Normally this is not necessary.

  - ``--enable-shell``
-   Build the optional :iscman:`kea-shell` tool (more in :ref:`kea-shell`).
+   Build the optional :iscman:`kea-shell` tool (see :ref:`kea-shell`).
    The default is to not build it.

  - ``--with-site-packages``
-   Only useful when :iscman:`kea-shell` is enabled, this switch causes the kea-shell Python packages to be installed in the specified directory.
-This is mostly useful for Debian-related distributions.
+   Install the kea-shell Python packages in the specified directory; this is only useful when :iscman:`kea-shell` is enabled, and is mostly helpful for Debian-related distributions.
 While most systems store Python packages in ``${prefix}/usr/lib/pythonX/site-packages``, Debian introduced a separate directory for packages installed from DEB.
 Such Python packages are expected to be installed in